dojo/site/content/blog/en/building-dojo-app.md

 });
 ```

 The `DrinkCard` utilizes some widgets from `@dojo/widgets`.
 We're going to use the `Card` to wrap the widget.
-We'll be using the `Avatar` to display the image in a circle for us.
-We can the use the `Link` widget from `@dojo/framework/routing/Link` to create an Add button.
-This will let us route to a specific drink page to customize the drink to add to our order.
+We'll be using the `Avatar` to display a circular shaped image for us.
+We can then use the `Link` widget from `@dojo/framework/routing/Link` to create an Add button.
+This will let us route to a specific drink page to customize the drink and add it to our order.

 The `DrinkList` is fairly straightforward as it just displays the list of `DrinkCard`.